Shellings and sheddings induced by collapses: Introduction

 \paragraph{Removal-collapsibility condition.} We will say that a pure complex $\K$ satisfies the \emph{removal-collapsibility} condition, abbreviated to (RC) condition, if $\K$ is either empty or $\K$ becomes collapsible after removing some number of facets.
 We remark that if $\dim \K = d$ the number of removed facets can be easily computed as $\tilde \beta_d (\K; \Z_2)$ where $\tilde \beta_d (\K; \Z_2)$ denotes the reduced $d$th Betti number, i.e., the rank of the reduced homology group $\tilde H_d(\K; \Z_2)$.\footnote{The choice of coefficients $\Z_2$ is not very important here.
 We could choose an arbitrary field.} Indeed, by a routine application of the Mayer-Vietoris exact sequence, removing a facet either decreases $\tilde \beta_d (\K; \Z_2)$ by one or increases $\tilde \beta_{d-1} (\K; \Z_2)$ by one.
 But we cannot afford the latter case if the complex becomes collapsible after removing some number of facets.
 In addition, the lower dimensional homology remains unaffected when removing a facet (directly from the definition of simplicial homology or again by a Mayer-Vietoris exact sequence), therefore a complex satisfying (RC) condition also satisfies $\tilde \beta_i (\K; \Z_2) = 0$ for $0 \leq i \leq d-1$.
 In particular, $\tilde \chi(K) = (-1)^d \tilde \beta_d(\K; \Z_2)$.

 We also observe that if $d = 1$, that is, if $\K$ is a graph, then the (RC) condition is equivalent with stating that $\K$ is connected.
 Also, every $0$-complex satisfies the (RC) condition.

 Altogether, Hachimori's condition (iii) for $2$-complexes is equivalent to saying that the link of the empty face (i. e., $\K$) and the link of every vertex satisfies the (RC) condition.
-This is furthermore equivalent with saying that link of every face of $\K$ satisfies the (RC) condition as links of dimension at most $0$ always satisfy the (RC) condition.
+This is furthermore equivalent with saying that the link of every face of $\K$ satisfies the (RC) condition as links of dimension at most $0$ always satisfy the (RC) condition.
 We say that $\K$ satisfies the \emph{hereditary removal-collapsibility} condition, abbreviated to (HRC) condition, if the link of every face of $\K$ satisfies the (RC) condition.
+In particular, (HRC) is equivalent to Hachimori's condition (iii) for $2$-complexes.
 This condition is hereditary in the following sense: If $\K$ satisfies (HRC) and $\sigma \in \K$, then the link $\lk (\sigma, \K)$ also satisfies (HRC).
-Indeed, the link of $\sigma'$ in $\lk (\sigma, \K)$ is just a link of $\sigma \cup \sigma'$ in $\K$.\footnote{Note that we do not claim that (HRC) is hereditary with respect to subcomplexes or induced subcomplexes.}
+Indeed, the link of $\sigma'$ in $\lk (\sigma, \K)$ is just the link of $\sigma \cup \sigma'$ in $\K$.\footnote{Note that we do not claim that (HRC) is hereditary with respect to subcomplexes or induced subcomplexes.}

 We establish the following generalization of Hachimori's implication (iii) $\Rightarrow$ (ii).

 \begin{theorem} Let $\K$ be a pure simplicial $d$-complex satisfying the (HRC) condition, then the second barycentric subdivision $\sd^2 \K$ is shellable. \end{theorem}